 However, both “Stardew Valley” and “Dark Souls III” follow the traditional, retail format of a one-time purchase.
 In recent years however, developers have used a new format, the free-to-play model, in order to get their games in as many player’s hands as possible.

-Free-to-play games work much in the same way that any application with in-app purchases does.
+Free-to-play titles, including Gemix slot games, work much in the same way that any application with in-app purchases does.
 While the game itself is free to download, there are in-game items that a player can purchase with real-world currencies.

 These online purchases often come in the form of what players call “cosmetics.”
 These items have no effect on the gameplay of a free-to-play game and simply allow the players to choose from a myriad of cosmetic options to outfit their character.